perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 Most *bricolage.conf* configuration options are one of two types:
 Boolean values or strings.
 A Boolean configuration directive can be either enabled or disabled, but you have several ways in which to do so.
-To enable a Boolean directive, simply set its value to âYesâ, âOnâ, or â1â (the number one).
-To disable it, set it to âNoâ, âOffâ, or â0â (zero).
+To enable a Boolean directive, simply set its value to “Yes”, “On”, or “1” (the number one).
+To disable it, set it to “No”, “Off”, or “0” (zero).
 String values follow the equal sign.
 They can be as long as necessary, but cannot break across lines.